 Your first meal will be dinner on the day you arrive.
-Your site guide will direct you to the parade field by 5:50 p.m. if you are not already there for the gathering activities.
-After dinner on the first day, a parent and leader meeting will follow at the Welcome Shelter.
-Youth campers will be entertained just outside.
-Immediately following the parent and leader meeting, you and your campers will be led to the opening campfire.
+Your site guide will lead you to the parade field if you are not already there for the gathering activities.
+As another part of the check-in process, you will be asked to rotate and visit the Dining Hall for an orientation on Dining Hall operations.